Convalescent plasma: 2019 COVID-19 pandemic

 In the post-vaccine COVID-19 pandemic, a resurgence in the usage of convalescent plasma occurred starting in the spring of 2022, when the SARS-CoV-2 variant Omicron sublineages proved non-responsive to all anti-spike monoclonal antibody treatments authorized, and concerns emerged about contraindications and chronic exposure to small-chemical antivirals which had never been studied in immunocompromised patients at that point.
 Considering the urgent need to treat immunocompromised patients who were not protected after vaccination, the United States Food & Drug Administration re-authorized convalescent plasma for these patients; accordingly, convalescent plasma was recommended in guidelines issued by the Infectious Disease Society of America and the European Conference on Infections in Leukemia.
 In the context of the wide deployment of COVID-19 vaccines, a unique product that can be collected from convalescent vaccinees, dubbed "hybrid plasma" or "Vax-plasma" has been of interest; such double status creates heterologous immunity able to cross-react against any SARS-CoV-2 variant so far.
+In India, Hyperion plasma treatment was introduced to the government by its advisor Ashwin Srivastava of Sapio Analytics with researchers from Redcliffe.
+The treatment optimizes standard convalescent plasma treatment by pairing it with adjuvant negative ion therapy.

 An online petition was launched on April 27, 2022, asking the World Health Organization to revise its guidelines issued in December 2021, which discouraged convalescent plasma usage based on the evidence available until July 2021.